 Mari’s first exposure to computer technology was as a young child in her father’s university labs; she became fascinated with what were then floor to ceiling, wall to wall devices; full of exposed circuitry boards, flashing lights, clicking sounds, and wires of every possible color connecting everywhere.
 Here, she would help her father solder connections and then make bracelets and odd sculptures out of the old discarded wires.
 Her first computer was a Hyperion at the age of 17, a mere word processor at the time, but exalted for its annihilation of the typewriter ribbon and the eradication of white-out.
 There were odd little games to be played on these new screens too; but these captured her brother more than she.

 Mari married twice, once to a lovely Italian man met at twenty, with whom over time, paths led to different choices and directions, the second time in her thirties to tragedy, the loss of a son, and the marriage soon after.
 But loss fueled her drive and artistry and in 2010 Mari started once again avidly painting and laying the grounds for her seminal doctoral research.

 Today Dr. Mari lives and practices in Vancouver, but still has a very strong foothold in Europe.
 She travels often to her companion in Sweden to write in a unique community of birders, farmers, intellectuals and artists on an island in the Baltic Sea.
 It was here in the shadow of Segerstad lighthouse, on a beach of shale fossils, a flock of wild swans bobbing before her, a herd of friendly cows belting behind her, internet access governed by the whim of the wind, that she started and completed i-Minds.
-Dr. Mari still follows her other passions, mainly skiing and painting and any activity that keeps her close to mountains, wind and water.
+Dr. Mari still follows her other passions, mainly singing, skiing and painting and any activity that keeps her close to mountains, wind and water.